-I ended up doing some level of flattening on all my planes bar the very last one that I purchased which, to my astonishment, had been sorted out by a previous owner.
-Since the last plane I got was the largest – a Record #07 1)the no 7 plane is a jointer plane.
-Jointer planes are designed to create flat surfaces, and are therefore much longer than other planes.
-This one was made in the 1930s and cost me £62 which I thinks is a very good value, considering what it must have cost originally I am very grateful for this turn of luck.
-The blade had been sharpened so often there was only ¼” of the usable metal remaining so I knew it had been put to good use in at least one of its past lives and hope I will put it to similar good use in the future.
+I ended up doing some level of flattening on all my second-hand planes bar the very last one that I purchased which had apparently been sorted out by a previous owner.
+This was a stroke of luck since it was a Record #07, or a jointer plane (jointers are designed to create flat surfaces, and are therefore much longer than other planes).
+This one was made in the 1930s and the blade had been sharpened so often there was only ¼” of the usable metal remaining so I knew it had been put to good use in at least one of its past lives and hope I will put it to similar good use in the future.

 - get hold of the flattest surface you can find

 - attach some 80 or 120 grit abrasive paper to it

 - rub the plane back and forward until the wear pattern is even across all of the sole

 There is not a lot else to know, other than the fact that plane soles deform slightly under pressure, so it is advisable to do the sanding with normal amounts of pressure applied to the handle and knob and with the frog installed so that this distortion is taken into account as you work.

 People use a variety of “flat” surfaces.
 You can buy marble plates made to engineering tolerances of flatness – nice if you have one, but not necessary if you are just aiming for “flat enough”.
 Note that, while In the previous post I remarked facetiously that it was possible to achieve Lie Neilsen levels of flatness with your el-cheapo ebay plane, most of us are unlikely to have access to the engineering equipment needed to establish whether this is true or not.
 Perhaps a more realistic goal is really just to make it flatter than when your received it.